 Severe weather is mostly a question of preparation, not heroics.
 The National Weather Service issues a small set of alerts that materially change health risk: heat advisories and excessive heat warnings, wind chill / cold weather advisories and extreme cold warnings, severe thunderstorm and tornado warnings, flash flood warnings, and winter storm warnings.
 The medications that change the math most are diuretics, beta blockers, anticholinergics, GLP-1s, lithium, and any drug with a sedating or hypotensive effect.
 The conditions that change it most are kidney disease, heart failure, COPD, pregnancy, and older age.
 The single highest-leverage move is to have a written plan that exists before the alert: who you check on, where you go, what you take with you.
-The sections below tell you exactly what to do for each alert.
+The sections below give you the specific moves for each alert.

 - Infants and young children.
 Higher surface area to body mass ratio; they heat and cool faster than adults.